bocajthomas/docs/README.md

 # Scripting Documentation
-Hello!
-Here is the long awaited Documentation for the Scripting Engine.<br> Contributions and improvements to this Documentation are gladly accepted via PRs. <br>
+Documentation for the Scripting Engine.<br> Contributions and improvements to this Documentation are gladly accepted via PRs. <br>
 In case of any questions, feel free to ask via opening an issue.